Cadecraft/HomepageOmni/README.md

 This project will be released (signed and published) once it becomes more complete, then there will be better installation instructions.
 If you experience problems or have suggestions, feel free to create a GitHub issue.

+Keep reading to figure out how to configure Homepage Omni!

 ## Preface

 Since this extension's goal is to be highly configurable while staying lightweight,